kenmoini/ocp-appliance-gui/README.md

 ## Container Stuffs

 > So evidently Podman-in-Podman-in-Podman is tough?
-Appliance GUI doesn't work
+Appliance GUI doesn't work running in a container

 ```bash
 podman build -t ocp-appliance-gui .